9600dev/llmvm/README.md

 ANTHROPIC_API_KEY   # your Anthropic API key
 OPENAPI_API_KEY     # your Openai API key, or ...
 GOOGLE_API_KEY      # your Gemini API key
-EDITOR              # set this to your favorite terminal editor (vim or emacs or whatever) so you can /edit messages or /edit_ast the Starlark code before it gets executed etc.
+EDITOR              # set this to your favorite terminal editor (vim or emacs or whatever) so you can /edit messages or /edit_ast the Python code before it gets executed etc.
 ```

 These are optional: